isabelacostasouza/coleta_dados_wikipedia/README.md

 The file 'page_links' allows you to inform a .txt file with a list of wikipedia pages and it returns to you TXT for each of the pages, containing all the wikipedias's links of that page

 The file 'page_classes' allows you to inform a .txt file with a list of wikipedia pages and it returns to you TXT for each of the pages, containing all the wikipedias's classes of that page

+Input file exemple: (the exemple pages are 'Brazil' and 'Tennis')

+Brazil,Tennis